optimatika/.github/profile/README.md

 - Perhaps not completely up to date on the math or modeling needed?

-- Want a skillful and experineced developer to join yopur team?
+- Want a skillful and experineced developer to join your team?

 # Optimatika can help with ALL those things!